 It's beginning to look a lot like Christmas!
-This Vegan Christmas Cake is rich with fruit and booze and is just as amazing made just a few days before Christmas or up to 8 weeks before!
+This Vegan Christmas Cake is rich with fruit and booze and is just as amazing made a few days before Christmas or up to 8 weeks before!
 I promise either way it is utterly delicious.
-Our yummy Vegan Christmas Cake is actually my Mum's recipe (she's amazing!), and she was in turn inspired by Delia Smith.

-We love how this Christmas Cake is so beautiful with all the dried fruits on top and we love that you can use your creative flair to decorate it.
-Louise and I had a decorating competition; see our handy work below and judge which is best in the comments (*ehem* Vanessa's *ehem*).
-Also, don't forget to pick up our lovely Festive Feasts Christmas Cookbook - yes we're PUBLISHED! - as paperback or e-book.
+I love how this Christmas Cake is so beautiful with all the dried fruits on top.
+You can really get crafty and Christmassy and use your creative flair to decorate it.
+Also, don't forget to pick up Festive Feasts Christmas Cookbook as paperback or e-book.

 🍰Ingredients